 Washing: Washing your face, hands and feet will help purify your sense organs.
 Wash your eyes thoroughly with lukewarm water to remove the dirt.
 Scrape your tongue with a tongue scraper or a stainless steel spoon.
 You can even do oil pulling with coconut oil to get rid of all the toxins in your mouth and body.
 Use a herbal toothpaste which not only takes care of your teeth, but also maintains the health of the gums.

 Massage: The health of the skin is directly linked with the health of the digestive tract.
 A gentle massage rejuvenates the body tissues, makes the skin soft, releases muscle and joint pain in the body, and promotes excretion of wastes from the body.
 Sesame oil is particularly good for the Vata types, coconut oil for Pitta types and olive or almond oil for the Kapha types.
 You can use any of these oils to massage your whole body.
 Avoid massaging your body when you are menstruating or have a cold or fever.

 Exercise: Exercise right for your body type.
 It helps increase the body’s stamina and resistance to disease by facilitating the action of the immune system.
-Practises such as Yoga and Tai Chi are great ways to energise and stimulate the body.
+Practices such as Yoga and Tai Chi are great ways to energies and stimulate the body.
 They also help us feel more grounded and help quiet the mind.
 Do include ‘stretching’ of muscles in your daily exercise regimen, as it helps improve blood circulation and induces relaxation.